ks233ever/MLEngineering-DataEngineering-Processing/AWS_DataWarehouse/README.md

   * Create an IAM role
   * Deploy the Redshift cluster
   * Open up the TCP port to access the cluster endpoint

+* *DWH_Parallel_ETL.ipynb* is an example of parallel loading of data to the DWH from S3